brentgti/electron-Teams-links/README.md

 # electron-teams-links

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

-The application runs in the System Tray (look for the MS Teams icon).
+This is a minimal Electron application based on electron-quick-start.
+It runs in the System Tray (look for the MS Teams icon).
 Right click on the icon to select the Teams link to which you want to navigate.

 ## To Use